 Durga’s front hands are in Varada (boon bestowing) and Abhaya (protection) mudra.
-In other hands she is holding Kalasa (water pot), Ankusha (elephant goad), arrow, a sickle (a typical Kerala one), chakra (discuss), shankha (conch shell), shield, bow, Trishul and a patra (vessel).
+On the other hands, she is holding Kalasa (water pot), Ankusha (elephant goad), arrow, a sickle (a typical Kerala one), chakra (discuss), shankha (conch shell), shield, bow, Trishul and a Patra (vessel).
 Clockwise starting with her lower left hand.
 Durga is sitting in Padmasana and she is wearing a full set of ornaments.
 The bangles deck catches one’s attention as it seems to cover her entire arm.

 Bronzes from Kerala are rarer and the subject matter, the patron deity of Kerala, makes this a special one.

 As Dr Navin Kumar Marike pointed out, Durga is also known as Bhagwati in Kerala and the adjoining region.
 (16 May 2021).